Role of women continuously expanding, women commissions need to widen their scope of work: PM

+The role of the National Commission for Women will have to increase in scope, PM Narendra Modi said on Monday while speaking at the Commission’s 30th Founding Day.

-Noting that the role of women in the society is continuously expanding, Prime Minister Narendra Modi on Monday said the women commissions will have to increase their scope of work and give a new direction to the women of their states.
+He said that as the role of women continues to expand, it is the need of the hour.
+“All the women's commissions of the country will have to increase their scope and give a new direction to the women of their states,” PM Modi said during his virtual address.

-Speaking on the occasion of the 30th foundation day of the National Commission for Women (NCW), the prime minister said the participation of women in the growth cycle of a "new India" is increasing continuously and the commissions should also promote the role of women in entrepreneurship.
+Also present were union minister of women and child development Smriti Irani, ministers of state Munjpara Mahendrabhai Kalubhai and Darshana Jardosh, and NCW chairperson Rekha Sharma.

 Also Read: Elections keep happening but Budget Session very important, must make it 'fruitful': PM Modi

-The prime minister informed that since 2015, 185 women have been honoured with Padma awards and this year too, 34 women figured among the awardees in different categories.
+Modi also said that since 2015, 185 women have been honoured with Padma Awards, and this year too, 34 women were awarded in different categories.

-"This is a record as so many awards to women are unprecedented," he said.

-Modi also talked about the historical distance of rural women from empowerment.
+The Commission, a statutory body to look at issues concerning women, was formed on January 31, 1992, as per the National Commission for Women Act 1990.
+Congress MP Jayanti Patnaik was the first chairperson, and since then, the commission has been headed by 10 women.
+Some of its famous members include finmin Nirmala Sitharaman.

+In August 2014, former WCD minister Maneka Gandhi sent a proposal to the Cabinet to give the Commission powers at par with the National Human Rights Commission and give it the rights of a civil court with the power to conduct judicial proceedings with the power to summon.
+The law ministry, however, turned it down saying that the NCW was not qualified enough.

 Watch the latest DH Videos here: